 But What Pumpkin does the opposite.
 Instead of supporting their artists and helping them build their careers, they mislead them about their job security and pay, fired them without severance or benefits, and vindictively denied credit to whistle-blowers, intentionally sabotaging their careers.

 The @homestuckteam tweet about Act 2 is similarly misleading.
 From what I’ve seen, the vast majority of the “harassment” the team experiences is mostly criticism directed at management and writers, not the artists and animators by association, like the answer absurdly suggests.
 Think less “rip him apart” campaigns and more along the lines of team fortress memes.
-They’re using the language of protection, but they’re using it to justify denying people credit and then lying about it.
+As aggressors often do, they’re using the language of protection, but they’re using it to justify denying people credit and then lying about it.

 At the end of the day, what really happens is this: Andrew justifies things that are convenient to him as “protecting his team”, even though the “team” is consistently vulnerable populations that Andrew uses as personal shields.
 The rhetoric he uses is a mock-selflessness that frames any criticism of What Pumpkin — the company — as an attack on the vulnerable employees, sometimes to the point of actually redirecting real vitriol about WP’s corporate policies onto the artists.